Rick Merlo

-Rick Merlo (born August 5, 1982) is an American water polo player.
-He was a member of the United States men's national water polo team at the 2008 Beijing Olympics.
+Rick Merlo was born in Fresno, California on August 5, 1982.
+Merlo is an American water polo player and was a member of the United States men's national water polo team at the 2008 Beijing Olympics.
 In the championship game, the USA team won the silver medal, defeated by Hungary.

-Merlo was born in Fresno, California.

 High school

 CIF Champion at Buchanan High School in 1997 and 2000.
 CIF MVP, First-Team All-American, All-League, and All-CIF in 2000.

 College

 Merlo attended University of California, Irvine and played water polo under Ted Newland and Marc Hunt.
+In 2003 Merlo played at the World University Games in Daegu, South Korea and placed 8th.